wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/build-mobile-optimized/includes/components.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot showing the different screen layouts that are mobile-optimized.](../media/mobile-layout.png)](../media/mobile-layout.png#lightbox)

-In the event that one of the responsive layouts won't meet the business requirements, you can create your own responsive layout by using formulas and conditions.
+If one of the responsive layouts won't meet the business requirements, you can create your own responsive layout by using formulas and conditions.
 For more information, see [Create responsive layouts in canvas apps](/power-apps/maker/canvas-apps/create-responsive-layout/?azure-portal=true).

 ## Control and form design considerations